One binary. Every shell.

 One binary per target, checksummed and attested via Sigstore.
 Distributed through npm, crates.io, and GitHub Releases.

-Built on the decibri library.
+Built on the Decibri library.

-decibri-cli is a thin shell over the decibri Rust crate, which is the same library that powers the decibri Node.js package and browser runtime.
-If you've used decibri from Node or the browser, the CLI uses the exact same audio backend (cpal) underneath.
+decibri-cli is a thin shell over the decibri Rust crate, which is the same library that powers the decibri Node.js package.
+If you've used decibri from Node, the CLI uses the exact same audio backend (cpal) underneath; the browser runtime shares the same API through a JavaScript implementation.
 Capture a WAV on the command line, then load it in a Node script with decibri.
 Same audio format, same device semantics, same cross-platform coverage.

 Frequently asked.